Crowd Sensing and Living Lab Outdoor Experimentation Made Easy: Broader and Future Perspective

 Several challenges though remain such as how to incentivize participation and minimize dropouts as well as identify and minimize unknown biases that will emerge in complex urban environments.
 Outdoor experimental participation requires new intrinsic values for incentivizing citizens' contributions to science.
 Distributed ledgers and cryptoeconomic principles such as token curated registries are promising means to capture and securely exchange such values. \colortext{This is also expected to scale up the number of participants in future use cases. }

-\colortext{Despite the minimal and targeted data collection approach of Smart Agora, solutions for privacy protection and data sharing control will be implemented in future, for instance, differential privacy, homomorphic encryption as well as self-determined access control rights to sensor data that participants may require to deliver certain crowd sensing tasks. }
+\colortext{Despite the minimal and targeted data collection approach of Smart Agora, solutions for privacy protection and data sharing control will be implemented in future, for instance, differential privacy and homomorphic encryption to privately aggregate sensitive citizens' data.
+Participants may require self-determined access control rights to sensor data to deliver certain crowd sensing tasks~\cite{Pournaras2017}.} \recolortext{Hence, data collectors need to match with data suppliers based on shared values that go beyond monetary ones and resolve social dilemmas related to privacy, ethics, quality of life, comfort and other.
+For instance, citizens' assemblies may play a role of ethical review boards determining experimental participation and as such paving the way towards new standards and norms on how to conduct experimental research.
+This will allow citizens to `shape' and ethically align experiments to their own common values and in a bottom-up way, pushing towards a more socially responsible science.}